Do I Need a Permit to Build a Shed in Texas?

 A building permit is not needed if your shed is no more than one story, 15 feet tall, and has a maximum floor space of 200 square feet.

 How Big a Shed Can You Build Without a Permit?

-According to information published by the Fort Worth Development Services, all storage sheds need a permit.
+According to the Fort Worth Development Services, all storage sheds need a permit.
 In addition, there are zoning requirements associated with the storage shed's location, maximum height, and square footage, depending on the property lot size.
 More information can be found in Chapter 5 Supplemental Use Standards, Article 5.301 of the Zoning Ordinance.